texastribune/infinite-proteus/README.md

 JQuery data created on each textarea:

-    _editor : reference to the active editor
+    finiteEruptions : reference to the active editor

 ### Tips